-Presence in commodity chemical industry and competition from imports limit pricing flexibility - TCL's realisations are influenced by the overall demand-supply dynamics in a region, given the limited product differentiation and large volume of inter-regional trade of PAN.
-The key end-user industries of the product are plasticizers, paints and pigments, which are mainly used in the construction and automobile sectors.
+Presence in commodity chemical industry and competition from imports limit pricing flexibility - TCL's realisations are influenced by the overall demand-supply dynamics in a region, given the limited product differentiation and volatility in feedstock Orthoxylene prices.
+The key end-user industries of the product are Plasticizers, Paints and Unsaturated Polyester Resins, which are mainly used in the infrastructure, construction and automobile sectors.
 Hence, the demand is based on the broader economic conditions.
 With regard to supply, the market dynamics change significantly based on the production and consumption in key markets such as China, Korea and South East Asia.
 Though TCL has medium to long-term contracts with many customers, the product realisations are volatile.

-Imports of PAN had moderated to 94,250 MT in FY2023 from 1,21,211 MT in FY2022 due to trade protection measures on imports from several regions.
 Going forward, as domestic demand is higher than the domestic capacity, the offtake risk for producers like TCL is low at present and is likely to remain so in the near term.
 However, domestic PAN companies are undertaking significant capex.
 Hence, once the capacities are stable, PAN is expected to be exported for a period of 1-2 years before domestic demand matches the increased supply.
-Most of the end users of phthalic anhydride are in infrastructure and the Government's thrust on infrastructure is likely to improve the growth rates for phthalic anhydride in India.
+Most of the end users of Phthalic anhydride are in infrastructure and the Government's thrust on infrastructure is likely to improve the growth rates for Phthalic anhydride in India.
 The company's performance also remains susceptible to the changes in Government policies and regulations regarding international trade and trade protection metrics.

 Exposure of profitability margins to fluctuation in raw material price - The price of OX has been volatile and based on crude price and the demand trends for other products from the xylene stream.
 The company's product demand and its working capital intensity are impacted during periods of high OX prices.
 TCL has, however, rationalised its production lead time and inventory management in recent years, thereby strengthening its ability to pass on OX price changes to its customers.
 Nonetheless, the company's profit margin remains susceptible to the volatility in PAN-OX spreads, which depend on the demand-supply dynamics of PAN in the region.
-The operating margins were impacted in 9M FY2024 owing to the reduced PAN-OX spreads and pressure on realisations from MAN, which is expected to continue in the near term.
+The operating margins were impacted in FY2024 owing to the reduced PAN-OX spreads and pressure on realisations from MAN, which is expected to continue in the near term.
 However, ICRA notes the company's diversification efforts to supply MAN to other countries where the realisations are expected to be higher.
 Further, ICRA also notes that TCL's ability to withstand the above-mentioned risks is better than the earlier downturns due to several cost-control initiatives taken by the company in the last few years.